 Dr. Matthew Pitera is Board- Certified in Adult and Child/Adolescent Psychiatry.
 Dr. Pitera earned his Medical degree from the University of Medicine and Dentistry: New Jersey Medical School.
 After that, he served as the Administrative Chief Resident and the Chief Resident in the department of Psychiatry at the same school before completing his Child and Adolescent Fellowship there.
 Dr. Pitera brings with him nearly 30 years of psychiatric treatment experience.
 He is currently accepting new patients.

 Katie Allen, LICSW

 Katie Allen is a Licensed Independent Clinical Social Worker who joined Center for Psychiatric Care in 2016.
 She received her Master's degree in Social Work from the University of North Dakota.
 Katie provides individual psychotherapy, marital and relationship therapy, family therapy, and group therapy.
 Katie utilizes psychodynamic, cognitive behavioral, interpersonal, and strengths based approaches to therapy to help individuals and families to understand and overcome personal struggles.
 Her treatment areas include insight-oriented psychotherapy, anxiety, depression, emotion/mood regulation, interpersonal and relationship problems, family issues, grief/loss, and trauma and abuse.
 Katie is trained in Trauma Focused-Cognitive Behavioral Therapy.
 She has experience in working with adolescents in juvenile justice systems, with military members, and in inpatient and outpatient mental health settings.
-Katie provides psychotherapy services to all ages in Grand Forks and Fargo and also provides services to rural communities via tele-therapy.
-She is currently accepting new patients.
+Katie provides psychotherapy services to all ages and is currently accepting new patients.